The following course has been tailored for “Amundi Ireland Limited”

 This course is addressed to those who have followed a Preliminary course this year or who are at level A1.1 and wish to consolidate their level or progress towards level A1.2/A2.
 It is generally suitable for students who studied French up to the Leaving Cert more than 10 years ago.
 Students should already be able to introduce themselves, give or understand directions, ask simple questions, handle numbers and go shopping.

-This is a summary of the objectives for level 2.
+This is a summary of the objectives for this level.
 A comprehensive list can be found in the Common European Framework of Reference.
-The objectives describe what a participant should be able to do in the language at the end of a level 2 course.
+The objectives describe what a participant should be able to do in the language at the end of this course.

 - To be able to handle very short social exchanges, using everyday polite forms of greeting and address.
 To be able to make and respond to invitations, apologies etc